ecrhoads/InfrastructureAsCode-Lab/Readme.md

  }
 ```

+The first method handles the HTTP GET when the user clicks on the Edit link from the Index view.
+The method fetches a document from Cosmos DB and passes it to the Edit view.

+The Edit view will then do an HTTP POST to the IndexController.

+The second method handles passing the updated object to CosmosDB to be persisted in the database.

+This completes setup of the application.

 ### 3.4: Test and Deploy the Application

 We are going to build, test, and then deploy the application we created in the previous sections.

 1. From within Visual Studio, hit F5 to build the application in debug mode.
 2. Click "Create New" and add any values for Name and Description.
 Leave the completed checkbox empty.
 Click Create.
-Create a couple items.
+Repeat this process to create a couple items.
 3. Click "Edit" next to an item and mark it as complete.
-4. Now that we have validated, click Ctrl+F5 to stop debugging the app.
+4. Now that we have validated the application functionality, click Ctrl+F5 to stop debugging the app.
 5. To publish the application to Azure, in Solution Explorer, right-click on the project "todo" and click Publish.
 6. Click "Microsoft Azure App Service" and choose "Select Existing".
 7. Ensure the right Subscription is selected, then choose the Resource Group and App Service we created earlier in this lab.
 Click Create.
 8. Visit your new web application backed by cosmos db by navigating to the FQDN of the azure web app that is created by default.

+To recap, we deployed all the infrastructure required for our application to function, we configured a basic web application to interact with CosmosDB, we tested the application, and then we deployed the functioning package to an Azure web application service which provided us with a live URL.

 This concludes the Infrastructure as Code Lab.